w3f/Grants-Program/applications/msai.md

 ### in this proposal
 - Preliminary study of Substrate features completed
-- required api for blockchain to be developed based on Solid
 - NFT based contract developed for Solidity but tobe rewritten in Rust/INK
+- Api for blockchain to be developed based on Solid
 - A standard blockchain layer/ data storage layer and smart contract
 ### outside this proposal
 - App UI design and development has been started